Billy West: Television

 He left the radio station in 1988 to work on the short-lived revival of Beany and Cecil, which was his first voice role in television.
 West's first major roles were on Doug and The Ren & Stimpy Show, which were two of the first three Nicktoons on Nickelodeon (the other being Rugrats).
 Over his career, West has been the voice talent for close to 120 different characters including some of the most iconic animated figures in television history.
 He has become one of the few voice actors who can impersonate Mel Blanc in his prime, including characterizations of Bugs Bunny and Daffy Duck, the voice Arthur Q. Bryan used for Elmer Fudd, as well as other characters from Warner Bros. cartoons.
 In 1998, Entertainment Weekly described West as "the new Mel Blanc" and noted his ability to mimic well-known voices, though he would rather develop original voices.
 West's favorite characters are Philip J. Fry and Stimpy, both of which he originated.
 West has been very outspoken over his displeasure about the influx of star actors providing voice-over for films and major shows.
 West has stated that he did not like the Disney version of Doug and that he "couldn't watch" the show.
 West was the voice of the show's namesake, Geeker, throughout Project Geeker's 13-episode run.
 West was the voice of Zim in the original pilot for Invader Zim.
-Richard Steven Horvitz was chosen for the series role because West's voice was too recognizable, according to creator Jhonen Vasquez during DVD commentary.
-West was the voice of "Red" in numerous M&M commercials, as well as the 3D film I Lost my M in Vegas, currently playing at M&M's World in Las Vegas, Nevada.
+However, according to creator Jhonen Vasquez, he was replaced by Richard Steven Horvitz due to his voice being too recognizable.
+West was the voice of "Red" in numerous M&M commercials, as well as the 3D film I Lost My M in Vegas, currently playing at M&M's World in Las Vegas, Nevada.
 He also voices a number of minor characters in the series Rick & Steve: The Happiest Gay Couple in All the World.
 He voiced the character Moobeard in Moobeard the Cow Pirate, a short animation featured on Random!
 Cartoons and reprises his role as Elmer Fudd in Cartoon Network's series The Looney Tunes Show.
 In 1999, he also had a cameo in the Emmy Award-winning cartoon Dilbert.